AriX/OpenQT/README.md

 OpenQT
 ======

-Open HTML5 video from Safari or Chrome in QuickTime Player
+This AppleScript detects HTML5 video playing in Safari or Chrome and opens it in QuickTime Player.

+Use as an Alfred Workflow, an Automator Service, or in your own scripts and applications.